 Nagasaki Japan is a place full of history and different cultures that one can consider it the cosmopolitan prefecture of Japan.
 Due to its ties in the past with several countries, you can find hints of Western and Eastern influences in architecture and food scattered throughout the area.
 Nagasaki is also famous due to the atomic bomb that was dropped on the city on August 9, 1945.
 Filled with painful history, Nagasaki has grown to become one of Japan’s most alluring prefectures.
 If you are planning to visit it, here is your complete travel guide!

-Nagasaki Japan – How to get there?
+How to get to Nagasaki?

 By train: Unfortunately, there is no direct train that goes from Tokyo to Nagasaki.
 However, there are some trains available to Fukuoka, like the JR Tokaido Shinkansen and Sanyo Shinkansen.
 Once you reach Fukuoka, you can transfer to the Kamome Limited Express train and get off at Nagasaki station.
 In total, taking both trains will get you to Nagasaki in a little over 7 hours.
 Depending on what seat you choose when purchasing a ticket, prices range from 24,000 – 35,000 yen.